c-litschko/Dicty-Tracking/README.md

   * directionality ratio
   * mean squared displacement (MSD).

-A more detailed description of *Dictyostelium* cell tracking and subsequent migration analyses with Dicty Tracking is offered in the [user guide](https://github.com/ChristofLitschko/Dicty-Tracking/blob/master/Dicty-Tracking-User-Guide.pdf).
+A more detailed description of *Dictyostelium* cell tracking and subsequent migration analysis with Dicty Tracking is provided in the [**user guide**](https://github.com/ChristofLitschko/Dicty-Tracking/blob/master/Dicty-Tracking-User-Guide.pdf)

----

-### Download

-The tool and it's associated files including Excels workbooks, the user guide and sample movies are licensed under the [MIT license](LICENSE).
-It is is publically available on **[figshare](https://figshare.com/articles/Dicty_Tracking_A_standalone_tool_for_fast_and_easy_tracking_of_migrating_Dictyostelium_cells/5024552)** and can be cited as:

-*Litschko C (2017) Dicty Tracking: A standalone tool for fast and easy tracking of migrating Dictyostelium cells. figshare. https://doi.org/10.6084/m9.figshare.5024552*

-See the [user guide](https://github.com/ChristofLitschko/Dicty-Tracking/blob/master/Dicty-Tracking-User-Guide.pdf) for more information.

----

 ### Tracking examples